Integrating in Swedish

 Here are websites that the municipalities, among others, have put together to present themselves to newcomers.

-Youth centers are places that are open in the afternoon or evenings.
-One can hang or do things like play instruments or games.
+Youth centers are free of charge places that are open in the afternoon or evenings.
+One can just hang or do things, like play instruments or games.

 There are family cafés around the Capital Region where your baby and you can find activities and company.